 Communicate: Don’t hesitate to talk to your healthcare team about your pain.
 They can adjust your treatment plan to better meet your needs.

-Pace Yourself: Avoid overexertion, as it can worsen pain.
-Break tasks into smaller steps and take breaks as needed.
+Pace Yourself: Avoid overexertion, as it can make discomfort worse.
+Divide tasks into smaller steps and take breaks when necessary.

 Practice Self-Care: Prioritize activities that bring you joy and relaxation, whether it’s reading, listening to music, or spending time with loved ones.